gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/sbdg-basic-cache.md

 ![img](/images/spring-boot-for-apache-geode/guides/sbdg-basic-cache/screenshots/look-aside-cache-app-3.png)

-### Step 5.
-Deploy your application on the Tanzu Application Service
+### 5. Deploy your application on the Tanzu Application Service

-To deploy the Bike Incident application to Tanzu Application Service (TAS) make sure you have created and a Tanzu GemFire service instance.
+To deploy the Bike Incident application to Tanzu Application Service (TAS) make sure you have created a Tanzu GemFire service instance.

  In the project root directory, open the `manifest.yml` file and replace  `<your-tanzu-gemfire-service>` with the name of your service instance.